PacoReinaCampo/MPSoC-DV/certification/book/chapters/chapter11.md

    - **Root Cause Analysis**: Conduct root cause analysis of hardware failures and service incidents to identify underlying issues, design weaknesses, or operational challenges.
    - **Continuous Improvement**: Use service experience insights to drive continuous improvement initiatives, including design updates, reliability enhancements, and maintenance optimizations.

-## Tool Assessment and Qualification
+## TOOL ASSESSMENT AND QUALIFICATION

 **Description**: Tool assessment and qualification involve evaluating and qualifying the tools, software, and methodologies used in the hardware development process.